Skip to main content

 That required clear coordination: the new hardware capabilities had to become practically usable without making the broader product unnecessarily complex or unstable.

-The business challenge behind the work
+The business challenge behind the project

 The business challenge was straightforward: how do you add a smarter type of vending machine to an existing platform so owners and operators get more insight into what is happening inside the machine?
 That includes real-time status data, richer sensor information, and better options for remote monitoring.